telefonicaid/fiware-orion/README.md

 * System resources: see [these recommendations](doc/manuals/admin/resources.md#resources-recommendations)
 * Operating system: CentOS/RedHat.
 The reference operating system is CentOS 6.3
 but it should work also in any later CentOS/RedHat 6.x version.
-* Database: MongoDB is required running either in the same system where Orion Context Broker is going to be installed or in a different host accessible through the network.
+* Database: MongoDB is required to run either in the same host where Orion Context Broker is to be installed or in a different host accessible through the network.
 The recommended MongoDB version is 2.6.9 (although it should work with later MongoDB 2.6.x and 3.0.x versions).
 It is not recommended using MongoDB 2.4.x., as some [geolocated queries](doc/manuals/user/geolocation.md) may not work.
     * Note that the officially supported MongoDB version is 2.6.
 In the case of using MongoDB 3.0 with its new authentication mechanism
       (SCRAM_SHA1) you may need to compile from sources using special switches for the MongoDB driver.
 See [this issue](https://github.com/telefonicaid/fiware-orion/issues/1061) for details.
 * RPM dependencies (some of these packages could not be in the official CentOS/RedHat repository but in EPEL, in which case you have to configure EPEL repositories, see <http://fedoraproject.org/wiki/EPEL>):